RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - Complaints besides cost issues typically have a limit of 3 years, unless really obvious reason why longer
   - Prothonotary (the keeper of the Roll of Lawyers)
   - Prothonotary of the Supreme Court of New South  Wales v Pangallo
-    - The High Court did not attempt to revisit  the original criminal conviction and confirmed that this  was not the role of disciplinary proceeding some offenses ‘strike at the heart of the justice system’ and conviction of such offenses can provide conclusive evidence of unfitness.
+    - The High Court did not attempt to revisit  the original criminal conviction and confirmed that this  was not the role of disciplinary proceeding some offenses 'strike at the heart of the justice system' and conviction of such offenses can provide conclusive evidence of unfitness.
       - Bribery
   - There are two types of events that require compulsory disclosure:
     - automatic show cause events